Superman and Lois Lane: Superman

-David Corenswet and Rachel Brosnahan played Clark Kent/Superman and Lois Lane in the film Superman (2025).
+David Corenswet and Rachel Brosnahan played Clark Kent/Superman and Lois Lane in the DC Universe film Superman (2025).
 In this version, Clark and Lois are already dating, with Lois already knowing Superman's identinty.
 After Superman's battle with the Hammer of Boravia, Lois decided to interview Superman about his actions on stopping the conflict between Boravia and Jarhanpur without the authority of the United States Government.
 Clark defends his actions as life-saving.
 He cuts the interview short, and as Lois laments that their relationship was doomed, and Clark walked out from their apartment.
 After Lex Luthor infiltrated the Fortress of Solitude and recovered half of the damaged message of Superman's parents, revealing that Superman was sent to conquer humanity.
 Lois saw the reveal on the Daily Planet office.

 After an angry Superman stormed into Luthor's office asking about Krypto further escalating his tarnished reputation.
 Later that night, Lois awaited him and asked about Krypto.
 Clarifying that he was only dog-sitting him, Superman apologized for the argument during their earlier interview, and Lois did the same — believing they were bound to fight considering their differences.
 She described herself as a mere punk rock kid, while Superman, a fan of pop radio bands like The Mighty Crabjoys, insisted that he is one too.
 She continued, stating that Superman is prone to trust people and sees their beauty unlike her, a trait he called "the real punk rock."
 When Lois struggled to explain why she claimed their relationship was doomed, Superman stood up and revealed his plan to surrender himself in order to discover where Krypto was being held.
 The two shared a quiet embrace.